MCT-master/mct-master.github.io/_posts_draft/2021-11-27-arvid-mixing-in-python.md

 # **The Music**

-In order to mix anything we needed some music.
+In order to mix anything, we needed some music.
 And as our sanity was already slipping, we skipped this part until we had a program up and running.
 When time came to create the music our minds was so entrenched in lines of code that we almost had to write a Python program which could write music for us.

 The solution was to pick some files from an old unreleased project of Arvids band Misha Non Penguin, and then take away all processing and writing them out as mono files.

-We ended up with five tracks; two drum tracks, a bass synth, synth brass stabs and a plucked lead synth.
+We ended up with five tracks:

+- two drum tracks
+- one bass synth
+- one synth brass stabs
+- one plucked lead synth.

 On purpose we chose poorly sounding synth patches, completely unprocessed.
 We also had a midifile containing all the midi.
 The challenge was on.

 # **The Program**

 Segmenting and rejoining segments of audio has somehow become the bread and butter of the MCT program, so the assignment required us to do this.
 But this was also going to enable us to apply different processing on each segment of any track, which turned out to be an interesting option in the end result.

 The basic thing needed whenever things are sliced up and pasted back together are some short overlap and fading functions, in order to avoid clicks and artifacts in the sound.
 Our approach to achieve this was the following:

 1. Creating an empty array of zeros called results, with the same size as the audio we'd segment.